New Date—Antiracist Supervision Training Series: Session #1

 • Equip participants to transition from awareness to impactful action by offering practical tools for advocacy, implementing equity-driven practices, and promoting continuous learning and antiracist interventions within social work education and supervision.

-This is the first of four sessions in this workshop series.
-For information on the other sessions, please see Session #2, Session #3, and Session #4.
+This is the first of three sessions in this workshop series.
+For information on the other sessions, please see session #2 and session #3.

 Questions?